wsn-newsletter Subscribe to WSN.

 Whenever a game has a favorite and an underdog, the oddsmakers will determine the most likely margin of victory and assign that point difference to each team to level the playing field.

-Leveling the playing field like is called handicapping and the margin the casino thinks the favorite will win by is called the point spread.
+Levelling the playing field is called handicapping, and the margin the sportsbook thinks the favourite will win by is called the point spread.

 Let’s look at an example of an NBA point spread to show you what we mean.